hexfactor/TemuTracker/README.md

 This is my attempt at a Firefox price-tracking extension for TEMU.
 It saves the prices of products as you browse the site, storing them locally and displaying them in a popup.

 Please feel free to contribute or publish issues.
-It may not work in all countries or on all products/pages.
+It may not currently work in all countries or on all products/pages.

 <h2 align="center">Screenshot</h2>